swcarpentry/collaborative-lesson-development/README.md

     contributors.

 All open education projects satisfy the first criterion by definition, but few satisfy the second.
 While their lessons are occasionally updated by a small team (as happens when a new edition of a book is edited and published), this is not the same as continuous improvement by a large community of contributors.
-The ten simple rules that follow summarize what we have learned about doing that.
+The ten simple rules that follow summarize what we have learned about doing that as maintainers, editors, and reviewers of lessons used by tens of thousands of people (Fig. 1, 2).

+**Acknowledgments**

+We are grateful to everyone who provided feedback on this paper, including
+James Baker,
+Nathan Moore,
+Pariksheet Nanda,
+Tom Pollard,
+Byron Smith,
+and Andrew Walker.
+We are also grateful to the hundreds of people who have contributed to Programming Historian, Data Carpentry, Software Carpentry, and Library Carpentry over many years.

 ## 1) Clarify your audience